 Zinc and copper are the two metals that makeup brass.
 Brass is known for being stable, strong, medium hardness, and—above all—being easily machined.
 Unlike most soft metals used in CNC machining, brass alloys won’t strain the machinery unnecessarily.

-Unlike most soft metals used in CNC machining, brass alloys actually won’t put unnecessary strain on the machinery.
+Unlike most soft metals used in CNC machining metal, brass alloys actually won’t put unnecessary strain on the machinery.
 There are several types of brass alloys for CNC machining including C360, C230, and C220.

 Brass is prone to stress corrosion cracking, which can be a significant problem, particularly when ammonia or ammonia-based solutions are present.
 To overcome this restriction, you must apply heat treatments like annealing to the workpiece during post-processing.